How to Ship Your Car Overseas Step-By-Step Guide

 Most of the time, international auto transporters will offer this to you either through their own in house program or through a company they work with.
 Once again, these numbers differ by carriers and providers.

 Just like any type of insurance, when shipping an automobile abroad, the insurance is there for peace of mind.
-You will almost never need it, but when you do you’ll be glad.
+You will almost never need it, but if you do you’ll be glad.

 Step 3: Determine Your Cost vs. Time Trade Off